okikio/native/packages/native/README.md

 `@okikio/native` uses modern browser api's like the Maps, pushState, etc.... to achieve high efficiency and performance.
 The browser API's can be difficult to work with, so, I developed [@okikio/manager](https://www.npmjs.com/package/@okikio/manager), [@okikio/emitter](https://www.npmjs.com/package/@okikio/emitter), and [@okiko/animate](https://www.npmjs.com/package/@okikio/animate) libraries to make them more managable.
 I developed these libraries to ensure the framework is well optimized and to avoid large number of dependencies.

 *You will need a Map, Promise, and fetch polyfill for older browsers.
 If you install `@okikio/native` via [npm](https://www.npmjs.com/package/@okikio/native) you are most likely going to need [rollup](https://rollupjs.org/) or [esbuild](https://esbuild.github.io/).
-You can use [polyfill.io](https://polyfill.io/), or another source to create a polyfill.
-The minimum feature requirement for a polyfill are Map, Promise, and fetch e.g. [https://cdn.polyfill.io/v3/polyfill.min.js?features=default,es2015,es2018,Array.prototype.includes,Map,Promise,fetch](https://cdn.polyfill.io/v3/polyfill.min.js?features=default,es2015,Array.prototype.includes,Object.values,es2018,Map,Promise,fetch).*
+You can use another source to create a polyfill.
+The minimum feature requirement for a polyfill are Map, Promise, and fetch.*

 You can try out `@okikio/native` using Gitpod: